markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 > [!NOTE]
 > The option to allow users to unpin apps is only available on devices with [KB####](/windows/) or later.

-In the following example, the admin pins two companion apps with the option `pingeneration`, allowing the users to unpin the apps, if they decide to do so.,
+In the following example, all default pins are replaced and two of the apps are pinned with the option `pingeneration`.
+With `pingeneration`, users can unpin the apps and the pins won't be repinned during the next policy update cycle.

 [!INCLUDE [example-replace-pins](includes/example-replace-pins-pingeneration.md)]